Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 - Tizen Database Access Object (TDAO)
   - New feature has been ready to access a database.
-    - Provide classes for DAO and Entity
+    - Provide classes for DAO and Entity.
-    - Provides Compile-time Verification of SQL queries
+    - Provides Compile-time Verification of SQL queries.
 - TIDL
   - Support for import keyword has been added.
   - Support for method privilege has been added.